starcevmisha/mp3_tags_updator/README.md

 # mp3_tags_updator
-Add tagsartist, name and text to you mp3
+Add tags: artist, name and text to you mp3
+For my own, so shitcode